Anna Sophia of Prussia: Life

 Anna Sophie was born in Königsberg, the oldest and only surviving child of Duke Albert of Prussia (1490-1568) from his first marriage with Dorothea (1504-1547), a daughter of King Frederick I of Denmark.
 From her mother, she received an extensive education in naturopathy and gynecology.
 Already in 1546, the estates of Prussia agreed to a so-called "dowry tax" to provide the dowry of 30000 guilders she would receive when she married.

 She married on 24 February 1555 in Wismar to Duke John Albert I of Mecklenburg (1525-1576).
 As a wedding gift, her father mediated in a dispute between her husband and his brother Ulrich, Duke of Mecklenburg.
 On the occasion of his marriage, Duke John Albert I had the Fürstenhof Palace in Wismar remodeled in a Renaissance style.
 After the wedding, John Albert I and his bride moved into this palace.

 John Albert I and Anna Sophia had three sons; she was described as a loving mother.
 John Albert I remained a loyal ally to his father-in-law, in the Holy Roman Empire as well as in Livonia.
-Since Duke Albert had no surviving sons of his own, he attempted several times, unsuccessfully, to make John Albert I his heir and successor in the Duchy of Prussia.
+Duke Albert attempted several times, unsuccessfully, to make John Albert I his heir and successor in the Duchy of Prussia.

 After John Albert I died in 1576, Anna Sophia retired to her Wittum in Lübz, where she died in 1591.
 She was buried in Schwerin Cathedral.